 Welcome to KSI Global!

-KSI is currently an Xbox One based gaming community that was created in 2003.
-Since our inception KSI has gone through many changes but our goal, to create a fun gaming environment, has been the same from the get go.
-That being said we have provided for you below our handbook.
-Consider this a guide to what our day to day operations and rules are.
-Please understand that these guidelines and rules only highlight our policies, practices and benefits for your personal understanding.
+KSI is an Xbox One-based gaming community that was created in 2003.
+Since our inception, KSI has gone through many changes but our goal has always been to create a fun gaming environment.
+That being said, below we have provided for you our handbook.
+This is a guide to our day-to-day operations and rules.
+Please understand that these guidelines and rules only highlight our policies, practices, and benefits for your understanding.

 - Forums – https://KSIForums.org

 The KSI Code of Conduct is in place to help establish and maintain a high standard of conduct for members within the community.
 Breaking KSI’s CoC can result in disciplinary action ranging from Suspension to Blacklist.

 To maintain the high standards and ideals of KSI Global, all members must understand and abide by the Code of Conduct.

 - KSI Members are to always represent KSI as a positive gaming community.
 Toxic behavior or actions unbecoming of a KSI member are not permitted at any time, for any reason.